An informal, low-tech showcase for dance, music and performance

 12 Minutes Max

 An informal showcase of contemporary and experimental performance works in dance, theater, music and multimedia, 12 Minutes Max provides a platform for artists to showcase 12 minutes of material supported by limited technical elements.
 Performances are curated by different members of the arts community three times a year.
 Past curators include Donald Byrd, Owen David, Florangela Davila, Glenn Kawasaki, Veronica Lee-Baik, Megan Murphy, Tyisha Nedd and Pol Rosenthal.
-After reading through these guidelines, you may submit an audition application.
+After reading through the guidelines below, you may submit an audition application for the next edition.

 All auditions and performances will be held at Base.
 Auditions for the June 2-3, 2019 edition will take place May 5, 2019.
 Application deadline is April 30, 2019.